Skip to content

 Close-up of Notre-dame de Strasbourg

-Also known as Cathedral of Our Lady of Strasbourg, many parts of the cathedral give an example of Romanesque architecture, it’s widely considered among the finest examples of Rayonnant Gothic Architecture.
-Construction works began in 1015 and were only finished in 1439.
+Also known as the Cathedral of Our Lady of Strasbourg, many parts of the cathedral are examples of Romanesque architecture.
+It’s widely considered among the finest examples of Rayonnant Gothic Architecture.
+Construction began in 1015 and was only finished in 1439.

-A Roman settlement by the name of Argentoratum existed on the same site since 12 BC, it was a strategic point and trading center for many good and later for textile and luxury products.
-The first cathedral on the site was erected in about 550 – 575 but no traces remain of it today.
+A Roman settlement called Argentoratum existed on the same site since 12 BC.
+It was a strategic point and trading centre for many goods, later for textile and luxury products.
+The first cathedral was erected in about 550 – 575, but no traces remain today.

-In 1015, the first stone of a new cathedral was laid by Bishop Werner.
-The wooden roof beams of this cathedral made it prone to fires which broke quite often and reconstructions and renovations had to take place after each fire.
+In 1015, Bishop Werner laid the first stone of a new cathedral.
+The cathedral and wooden roof beams were prone to fires, which damaged the construction, and renovations had to be Carried out after each fire.

 Details of the facade of Notre-dame de Strasbourg